kaitlynflynn/JSreview/README.md

 # JSreview
-Repo to review some basic JS Fundamentals/Practice.
+Repo to review some basic JS Fundamentals and Practice implementing various methods and functions common to JS.

 ## Table of Contents:
 * Basic JS Syntax